souenzzo/graal/docs/reference-manual/native-image/Reflection.md

 ## Configuration with Features

-Alternatively, a custom `Feature` implementation can register program elements before and during the analysis phase of the native image build using the `RuntimeReflection` class.
+Alternatively, a custom `Feature` implementation can register program elements before and during the analysis phase of the build using the `RuntimeReflection` class.
 For example:
 ```java
 class RuntimeReflectionRegistrationFeature implements Feature {
   public void beforeAnalysis(BeforeAnalysisAccess access) {